AudiusProject/audius-protocol/packages/ddex/README.md

     ```
 3. To use the DDEX webapp as an admin, add your decoded staging user ID to `extra-env.DDEX_ADMIN_ALLOWLIST` in `../../dev-tools/config.json`
   - Find your user ID by going to `https://discoveryprovider.staging.audius.co/v1/full/users/handle/<your staging handle>`, searching for `id`, and then decoding it by pasting it into the "Encoded" textbox [here](https://healthz.audius.co/#/utils/id) and copying the "Integer" value
-  - Note that this requires a restart if the app is already running (`audius-compose down && audius-compose up -ddex-only`)
+  - Note that this requires a restart if the app is already running (`audius-compose down && audius-compose up -ddex-[release-by-release|batched]`)

 ### Bring up the ddex stack locally
-Run `audius-compose up -ddex-only` and navigate to `http://localhost:9000` to view the DDEX webapp
+Run `audius-compose up -ddex-release-by-released` (or `audius-compose up --ddex-batched` -- see "Choreography" in Glossary below), and navigate to `http://localhost:9000` to view the DDEX webapp

 To upload a delivery to be processed:
   1. Create buckets: `aws --endpoint=http://localhost:4566 s3 mb s3://audius-test-raw && aws --endpoint=http://localhost:4566 s3 mb s3://audius-test-crawled`